vkhorikov/DddInAction/README.md

 Welcome to DDD in Practice
 =====================

-This is the source code for the DDD in Practice Pluralsight course (the link is coming soon).
+This is the source code for the DDD in Practice [Pluralsight course][L4].

 How to Get Started
 --------------